CeciNguyen/coe332hw/homework05/README.md

 ``curl localhost:5000/post-data -X POST``

+This should return an updated data set as a dictionary!

 After you delete your data, you need to reload the data using post in order to run the other routes!
 And just like with the "delete-data" route, you need to make sure to have the ``-X POST`` in the command for the route to do its action.